The Animation Process – Complete Step by Step Guide 2026

 Rome wasn’t built in a day – and neither was any great animated video out there!

-To create awesome explainer videos, training videos, product videos, video promos, and more, we put plenty of time and care into them and strive to get the best results for our clients.
+To create awesome explainer videos, we put plenty of time and care into them and strive to get the best results for our clients.
 Not to mention there are many people involved in any worthy animation process, namely a director, scriptwriter, illustrator, animators, voiceover artists, and more.
 No wonder why the production can take weeks!

 But don’t despair: once all the animation steps are completed, and you have an awesome video in your hands, you’ll see the waiting will pay off big time!